OpenAPITools/openapi-generator/samples/openapi3/client/petstore/go-experimental/go-petstore/docs/NullableClass.md

 ### SetDateProp

-`func (o *NullableClass) SetDateProp(v NullableTime)`
+`func (o *NullableClass) SetDateProp(v NullableString)`

-SetDateProp gets a reference to the given NullableTime and assigns it to the DateProp field.
+SetDateProp gets a reference to the given NullableString and assigns it to the DateProp field.

 ### SetDatePropExplicitNull